Accent & Uplighting in Orangevale, CA

 The first big choice is voltage.
 Low-voltage systems run on 12 volts and pair with LED bulbs.
 Line-voltage systems run on the same 120 volts as your indoor outlets.
 For most Orangevale homes, low voltage wins on cost, safety, and flexibility.

 Low-voltage wire is safer to bury and easier to move later.
 If you add a new tree or change a bed, we can shift fixtures without tearing up the yard.
 Modern LED fixtures rival older halogens at a fraction of the wattage.
-For more on outdoor lighting best practices, see this DOE outdoor lighting overview.
+To learn how bright uplights can wash out the night sky, read this DarkSky light pollution overview.

 Knowing What to Expect Makes Your Install Day Go Smoothly